joshuagrisham/samsung-galaxybook-extras/README.md

 - `wmi_hotkeys`: Enable WMI hotkey events (default on) (bool)
 - `debug`: Enable debug messages (default off) (bool)

 In general the intention of these parameters is to allow for enabling or disabling of various features provided by the driver, especially in cases where a particular feature does not appear to work with your device.
-The availability of the various "settings" flags (`battery_saver`, `start_on_lid_open`, etc) will always be enabled and cannot be disabled at this time.
+The availability of the various "settings" flags (`battery_saver_percent`, `start_on_lid_open`, etc) will always be enabled and cannot be disabled at this time.

 > **Note:** Please raise an issue if you find that you need to disable a certain feature in order to avoid a problem that it causes with your device!